cocept/cocept/development/_posts/2016-01-13-using-pillow-on-amazon-elastic-beanstalk.markdown

 If you try to manipulate JPG images with Pillow on EB, chances are you will run into the following error message:

+{% highlight python %}
 --enable-jpeg requested but jpeg not found, aborting
+{% endhighlight %}

 This is because your environment is missing the required libraries to manipulate the JPG files.
 To rectify this you'll have to install the libjpeg library.